|

 Carson City Symphony was founded in 1984 as the Carson City Chamber Orchestra and gave its first concert in October that year.
 It is a community orchestra open to amateur and volunteer professional musicians.
 Members come from all walks of life and have ranged from elementary school students to senior citizens.
 The Symphony performs five or more concerts each year for audiences in Carson City.
 It also has performed in Minden, Gardnerville, Fallon, South Lake Tahoe, and Virginia City.
 We play many works by contemporary composers and have commissioned and premiered several pieces. |

-Carson City Symphony - Not Quite Ready for Carnegie Hall PlayersThe "Not Quite Ready for Carnegie Hall Players" is the creation of Carson City Symphony Concertmaster Sue Jesch.
-Each week, a group of adult musicians, some of them beginners, get together to play music at Play Your Own Music, in the Carson Mall.
-The group meets Thursdays at 10:00 a.m.
+Carson City Symphony - Not Quite Ready for Carnegie Hall PlayersThe "Not Quite Ready for Carnegie Hall Players" is the creation of Carson City Symphony Education Director and former Concertmaster Sue Jesch.
+Each week, a group of adult musicians, some of them beginners, get together to play music at the Carson City Senior Center.
+The group meets Thursdays at 11:15 a.m.
+The group is lead by Assistant Concert Master Laura Gibson.
 The primary purpose of this is to give adult musicians who may not be ready for a regular adult orchestra, such as the Carson City Symphony, an opportunity to play and enjoy easy music.
 Several of the players have progressed enough to join the Carson City Symphony.
+The group has performed at assisted living events and many of the members participate in the annual Christmas Carol Play-along for Strings each December in Carson Mall.

 This website is maintained by and for the Carson City Symphony